convox/console-app/README.md

 ### Clone the Repository

+Clone the Console application repository and switch to the master-v3 branch:

 ```bash
 $ git clone https://github.com/convox/console-app && cd console-app && git checkout master-v3
 ```

+> **Note**: The `master-v3` branch contains the latest Console version compatible with v3 (EKS-based) racks.

 ### Create the Console Application